JonGalaydick/hello-world/README.md

 #Hey.
 I'm Jon and I'm doing stuff

-More comments to be inserted in the future
+More comments to be inserted in the future.
-Maybe
+Maybe.
-Okay probably not
+Okay, probably not.